The Critical First Six Months: A Startup Make-or-Break Period

 "We're being stealth.
 We can't tell anyone what we're building."

-The reality: Stealth mode is usually fear disguised as strategy.
+Stealth mode is usually fear disguised as strategy.
 You're afraid someone will steal your idea.
 (They won't.
 Ideas are worthless without execution.)
+You're afraid competitors will copy you.
+(They will eventually anyway, but first-mover advantage and execution speed matter more than secrecy.)
+You're afraid people will judge your idea before it's ready.
+(That's exactly what you need - early feedback prevents wasted effort.)

 The fix: Tell people.
 Get feedback.
 Build in public.
-The worst case is someone tells you your idea is bad—which is exactly what you need to know.
+Share your journey, your learnings, your struggles.
+The worst case is someone tells you your idea is bad - which is exactly what you need to know.
+The best case is you build an audience of people who want to use your product the day it launches.

 Trap #6: The Infinite Loop